Britain lifts 301 people to safety from Sudan with four more flights scheduled

 A UK-born student attempting to flee Sudan said she does not have enough petrol to make the dangerous one-hour drive from the outskirts of Khartoum to the airstrip.

-“But the problem is the vehicles that we have have no gas, and the petrol stations are empty,” Samar Eltayeb, 20, from Birmingham, told the PA news agency.
+“But the problem is the vehicles that we have have no gas, and the petrol stations are empty.

 “There’ll be constant flights within the next few days, but if I can’t find gas to get there, then I’m stuck.”